chkwon/TSPDrone.jl/README.md

 ```
 @misc{bogyrbayeva2021deep,
       title={A Deep Reinforcement Learning Approach for Solving the Traveling Salesman Problem with Drone},
-      author={Aigerim Bogyrbayeva.
-Taehyun Yoon and Hanbum Ko and Sungbin Lim and Hyokun Yun and Changhyun Kwon},
+      author={Aigerim Bogyrbayeva and Taehyun Yoon and Hanbum Ko and Sungbin Lim and Hyokun Yun and Changhyun Kwon},
       year={2021},
       eprint={2112.12545},
       archivePrefix={arXiv},